Planning and Environmental Approvals

-Comprehensive Environmental Impact Statements (EIS) will be developed for each phase, addressing the project’s environmental, social and economic impacts.
-The EIS will be submitted to the NSW Department of Planning and Environment (DPE) as part of the approval process.
+Comprehensive Environmental Impact Statements (EIS) are being developed for Snowy 2.0, addressing the project’s environmental, social and economic impacts.
+The EIS are assessed by the NSW Department of Planning and Environment (DPE) as part of the approvals process.

-Members of the community will have an opportunity to review each EIS and make a submission during the public exhibition period.
-After reviewing submissions, Snowy Hydro will prepare a report that responds to the issues raised.
+Members of the community have an opportunity to review the EIS and make submissions during the public exhibition period.
+After reviewing submissions, Snowy Hydro prepares a report that responds to the issues raised.

-The EIS and final reports will be considered by DPE when making an assessment and recommendation to the NSW Minister for Planning as to whether works should proceed or not.
+The EIS and final reports are considered by DPE when making an assessment and recommendation to the NSW Minister for Planning whether works should proceed or not.
 Approval from the Minister for Planning is required for Snowy Hydro to begin any construction works.